theshashankpal/AOS-Assignment-1/readme.txt

 BUGS :
 None (To my limited knowledge)

-If given more time , would've used pthread_barrier .
+If given more time , would've used pthread_barrier insteaf of this messy alternative level approach .
 As before I didn't know that we can use pthread_barrier for processes too by passing a non-zero argument.
 -----------------------------------------------------------------------------------------------------------------------